-Rehearsal and presentation of major public exercise: The Balcony by Jean Genet.
-Rehearsals begin Monday, October 24.
+Rehearsal and presentation of major public exercise: Concord Floral by Jordan Tannahill Rehearsals begin Monday, October 23.

-Topic will be applying acting techniques to meet the specific demands of the project - with a focus on physical character creation, reactive partner and ensemble work.
-Off-book date: TBA.
+Topic will be applying acting techniques to meet the specific demands of the project - with a focus on physical character creation, reactive partner and ensemble work, application of text work.
+Off-book date: TBD.

-Research Paper: A research paper will be due on the first day of rehearsal.
-Details of the assignment will be handed out in the first week of classes.
+Preparatory Research: Research projects will be due on the first day of rehearsal.
+Details of the assignment will be handed out in the second week of classes.

-Rehearsals: Mon/Wed/Fri: regular class time plus weekday evenings 6:30-10:30 pm.
+Rehearsals: Mon/Wed/Fri: regular class time plus weekday evenings 6:00-10:00 pm.
 Class moves to Room 2T15 for rehearsals.
 First day of rehearsals is Monday, October 24.

-First day at GSAC: Wednesday, November 23 at 6:30pm.
+First day at GSAC: Wednesday, November 22 at 6:30pm.

-Technical Rehearsal: Sunday, November 27 (This will be a 10/12 hour day).
+Technical Rehearsal: Sunday, November 26.

 Performances: Location: Gas Station Arts Centre.
-Tues, Nov 29 - Sat, Dec 3.
+Tues, Nov 28 - Sat, Dec 2.
 Curtain: Tues-Fri, 8:00 pm; Sat, 7:00 pm, with possible Matinée on Sat, Dec 3 at 2:30 pm (TBD).
 Call time for Dress Rehearsal and Show is approximately one to one and a half hours before curtain.

-Final Classes: There will be class on Wed Dec 5 and Wed Dec 6 in the usual time and location.
-These classes will be used to debrief the production and possibly to set-up the material to be covered in the 3rd quarter.
-Assign audition panel monologues - bring shortlist of options to 1st Winter class Jan 4.
-First Pass: week of Jan 23-27.
+Final Classes: There will be class on Mon Dec 4 in the usual time and location.

+This class will be used to debrief the production and possibly to set-up the material to be covered in the 3rd quarter.
+Assign audition panel monologues - bring shortlist of options to 1st Winter class Friday Jan 5.
+First Pass: M Feb 6.
+Audition Panel presentation: W Feb 14.
+Reminder: read Shurtleff over Holiday Break.

 PLEASE NOTE: You will NOT be able to do outside work (part-time jobs) during rehearsal period.
-You should not be enrolled in other courses with evening classes at this time (THFM-3402 Canadian Drama is fine).
+You should not be enrolled in other courses with evening classes at this time (Theatre History III is fine).
 Please consider this point very carefully; other departments have been very gracious in the past about students missing a lot of class time, however you will no longer be able to do this